NitinAgrawalgit/PetsApp/README.md

+# PetsApp
-Using Sqlite Database by implementing CONTENT PROVIDERS and CURSOR LOADERS
+Implemented Android components like CONTENT PROVIDERS and CURSOR LOADERS with Sqlite Databases.